usnistgov/REFPROP-wrappers/wrappers/Excel/README.md

 Installation
 ------------

+For OSX with Office 365:
+(The following has only been tested with REFPROP 9.1 as that is what I currently have)

+1. Build librefprop.dylib following instructions on REFPROP-cmake
+2. Create a folder named "refprop" in "/Users/$USER/Library/Group Containers/UBF8T346G9.Office/" replacing $USER with your username
+3. Copy your Refprop FLUIDS and MIXTURES folders (make sure they are capitilized) into the refprop folder just created
+4. Copy the librefprop.dylib created in Step 1 into the refprop folder
+5. Download REFPRP91.XLA and move to "/Users/$USER/Library/Group Containers/UBF8T346G9.Office/" replacing $USER with your username
+6. Open Excel, select Developer tab, click on 'Excel Add-ins'.
+Click 'Browse' and navigate to "/Users/$USER/Library/Group Containers/UBF8T346G9.Office/REFPRP91.XLA"; select file and click 'Open'.
+Make sure the box for Refprp91 is checked.
+7. Open Visual Basic editor (top left icon inside Developer tab).
+Inside the project box (upper left) select 'Refprop91Code' under REFPROP/Modules.
+Replace all instances of "$USER" with your username and save.

 The following outlines the procedure for using REFPROP within any spreadsheet in Office 2007 or 2010:

 1. Open REFPROP.xls and save it as an add-in, REFPROP.xla or REFPROP.xlam, in the main REFPROP folder, C:\Program Files\REFPROP.